About

 There are over 2,000 species of vascular plants in Alberta.
 As of today, I have found and photographed perhaps less than a quarter of that.
 Fortunately, the more places I visit, the more opportunities I get to photograph species I’ve not seen before.
 These eventually find their way here.

-NOTE: This is not a garden/ornamental plant identification website.
+NOTE: This is NOT a website for garden/ornamental plant identification.

-All plants included here are those that may be found in rural, agricultural, or wilderness areas.
+All plants listed here are found in rural, agricultural, or wilderness areas

 A dichotomy key is not included in this site.
-Various species of many taxonomic families are being added continuously, requiring extra time and effort to ensure the dichotomy key is regularly updated.
+Various species from many taxonomic families are being added continuously.
+It would require far more time and effort to ensure the dichotomous key is regularly updated than I can afford.
 I suggest finding completed dichotomy keys in the links and books found on the Resources page.

 Yellow Lady-slipper Orchid (Cypripedium parviflorum).